I know what I am supposed to think.

 Yes, Trump does seem to exclude himself from leadership by virtue of his sleaziness and basic indecency.
 This is not a surprise – very few casino owners are virtuous citizens.

 But the problem is Hillary is likely to be worse.
-Continue reading
+Keep reading

 The Washington Post recently released a video recording Trump saying the most disgusting things about women.
 I won’t repeat them here.